Rupert Sheldrake: In popular culture

 Between 1989 and 1999, Sheldrake, ethnobotanist Terence McKenna and mathematician Ralph Abraham recorded a series of discussions exploring diverse topics relating to the "world soul" and evolution.
-These also resulted in a number of books based on these discussions: Trialogues at the Edge of the West: Chaos, Creativity and the Resacralization of the World (1992), The Evolutionary Mind: Trialogues at the Edge of the Unthinkable (1998), and The Evolutionary Mind: Conversations on Science, Imagination & Spirit (2005).
-In an interview for the book Conversations on the Edge of the Apocalypse, Sheldrake states he believes the use of psychedelic drugs "can reveal a world of consciousness and interconnection" which he says he has experienced.
-Alternative medicine advocate Deepak Chopra has been a notable supporter of Sheldrake's work.
+These resulted in a number of books based on the discussions: Trialogues at the Edge of the West: Chaos, Creativity and the Resacralization of the World (1992), The Evolutionary Mind: Trialogues at the Edge of the Unthinkable (1998), and The Evolutionary Mind: Conversations on Science, Imagination & Spirit (2005).
+In an interview for the book Conversations on the Edge of the Apocalypse, Sheldrake says he believes the use of psychedelic drugs "can reveal a world of consciousness and interconnection", which he says he has experienced.
+Alternative medicine advocate Deepak Chopra is a supporter of Sheldrake's work.

 Sheldrake's work was amongst those cited in a faux research paper written by Alan Sokal and submitted to Social Text.
-In 1996, the journal published the paper as if it represented real scientific research, an event which has come to be known as the Sokal affair.
+In 1996, the journal published the paper as if it represented real scientific research, an event that has come to be known as the Sokal affair.
 Sokal later said that he had suggested in the hoax paper that 'morphogenetic fields' constituted a cutting-edge theory of quantum gravity, adding that "This connection [was] pure invention; even Sheldrake makes no such claim."

-Sheldrake has been described as a New Age author, though he does not endorse certain New Age interpretations of his ideas.
+Sheldrake has been described as a New Age author, but does not endorse certain New Age interpretations of his ideas.

 The 2009 Zero Escape video game Nine Hours, Nine Persons, Nine Doors was inspired by Sheldrake's morphogenetic field theories.